pyvideo/pyvideo/README.rst

 PyTube or Pyvideo
 =================

-Do to some migration pains, this site has gone through a name change.
+Due to some migration pains, this site has gone through a name change.
 Although the website is named pyvideo.org, this code base contains many references to the old website name pytube.org.
 This will be fixed in the future.